Computation of Scattering Matrices and their Derivatives for Waveguides: The Neumann to Dirichlet map

 $U_m$ and $\mu_m$ are the eigenfunctions and eigenvalues of the homogeneous Neumann problem on $X$, namely the solutions to;

-\\ \\ Equation~\ref{alternate} gives us a method to compute $N_{k,l}$.
-It is a significant improvement over direct calculation, as once we have obtained the eigenvalues and Fourier coefficients of their associated eigenfunctions, computing $N(\lambda),$ for any $\lambda$ we wish, now only involves matrix multiplication and not numerical solutions of PDEs.
-Levitin and Marletta presented a simple trick/method to further improve the rate of convergence, or accuracy given a fixed number of eigenvalues and eigenfunctions; the derivation of this can also be found in their paper.
+\\ \\ Equation (\ref{alternate}) gives us a method to compute $N_{k,l}$.
+Truncations of both (\ref{levstrick}) and (\ref{alternate}) can be computed using the finite element method, but (\ref{alternate}) is a significant improvement over direct calculation, as once we have obtained the eigenvalues and Fourier coefficients of their associated eigenfunctions, computing $N(\lambda),$ for any $\lambda$ we wish, now only involves matrix multiplication and not numerical solutions of partial differential equations.
+The latter is considerably slower, more computationally costly.
+Levitin and Marletta presented a simple trick or method to further improve the rate of convergence, or accuracy given a fixed number of eigenvalues and eigenfunctions; the derivation of this can also be found in their paper.
 Where $\overline{\lambda}$ is fixed and $N_{k,l}(\tilde{\lambda})$ a directly computed Neumann to Dirichlet map we get:

 This now gives, quadratic, as opposed to linear convergence.
 This process can be repeated as many times as one desires to further increase the speed of convergence.
-In practice, to do this once is sufficient and any repetitions if this process would greatly complicate our extension of this algorithm used for calculating derivatives of the scattering matrix.
+In practice, to do this once is sufficient and any repetitions of this process would greatly complicate our extension of this algorithm used for calculating derivatives of the scattering matrix.